Paths of Excellence: Global Health & Disparities

 Students in the Global Health & Disparities (GHD) Path want to:

-• Become leaders in understanding and changing the root causes of health disparities in the U.S. and in low- and middle-income countries
+• Become leaders in understanding and changing the root causes of health inequity in the U.S. and in low- and middle-income countries

-• Expand their cultural competence in communicating and finding common ground with people in other communities
+• Expand their cultural humility in communication and partnership with all people

-• Develop a network of relationships within and outside UM to promote personal and career goals in addressing health disparities at home and abroad
+• Develop a network of relationships within and outside U-M to promote personal and career goals in addressing health inequity at home and abroad

-The GHD Path of Excellence provides students an opportunity to integrate foundational, investigative and experiential learning to become agents of sustainable change to reduce domestic and global health disparities.
+The GHD Path of Excellence provides students an opportunity to integrate foundational, investigative and experiential learning to become agents of sustainable change to reduce domestic and global health inequity.

 The program aims to provide a flexible, mentored, self-regulated environment to shape student learning within the domains of: